elusivecodes/FyreSession/README.md

 **Is Active**

-Determine if the session is active.
+Determine whether the session is active.

 ```php
 $isActive = $session->isActive();